The Christian O'Connell Show: Christian's $10K Power Tower

 New contest segment as of July 2020.
 Christian provides a subject (such as pizza toppings, or girls names that start with the letter a) and listeners have 15 seconds to name as many things as they can in that category.

 Christian O'Connell's Gold-A-Thon!

 In summer 2021, during the Olympic Games in Tokyo, the gang was giving away a gold washing machine every time Australia won a gold medal.
 In summer 2022, the Gold-a-Thon returns for the Commonwealth Games.
 Every time gold is won in Birmingham, a gold kettle will be given away.

+The Gold-A-Thon came back for the 2024 Paris Summer Games, with prizes from E&S and Bosch.
+The prizes weren't painted gold this time, however.
+Prizes have included a vacuum, free standing dishwasher, and a washing machine.

 The Tradie Games

-In July 2022, the team started a competition to find out who is the toughest, hardest working of all the tradies (tradesmen) for a $5000 prize from Sutton Tools.
+In July 2022, the team started a competition to find out who is the toughest, hardest working of all the tradies (tradesmen) for a $5,000 prize from Sutton Tools.
 Competitions included a coffee run, a reverse parking challenge, and a Tradie Pentathlon comprising wheelie heavy barrow, skip basketball, the mystery saw, hammerschlagen, the Hero's Crawl, ending in a final sprint to grab the cash.
 A plumber called Jason was declared the King of All Tradies.